About the Founder

 Mentors and education that have shaped me:

-UVIC- BScN, RYT 200 hr Moksana Yoga, Public Health Nursing, learning CBT, Dr. Hari, Ganga, Bahdra and Devan Pallatheri, Ganga Trauma-sensitive yoga therapy, working with Lifetime Networks, working with Together Agaist Poverty Society, working with Island Sexual Health Society, Brief Action Planning- CCMI, CCHL- Health Leaders community, Brain on Yoga- Ajna, Paul Mohapel's neuroscience lectures, Natalie Rousseau, Sean Corne, Be More U and The Purpose Project, Robyn Unwin, Jodi and Guy LeMasurier, Work Experiences on Neurosciences unit at VGH, Anusara Yoga by Jon Boyd, Nicole McLellan, Toko Pa Turner, Rick Hansen, Gabor Mate, Russel Brand, Esther Perel, Ellen Mahoney, my soft-hearted mother, Ida Winter, Laura Macdonald, Miki Agrawal, Pema Chodron, Brene Brown, Glennon Doyle, my incredible sister, my best friend Lissa Moffatt and her family, Jo-Anne Mama Moffatt, and my beloved George Bovell.
+UVIC- BScN, RYT 200 hr Moksana Yoga, Public Health Nursing, Working with CMHA- National and the amazing people there, Motivational Interviewing, Brief Action Planning, Leslie Kaminoff, learning CBT, Dr. Hari, Ganga, Bahdra and Devan Pallatheri, Ganga Trauma-sensitive yoga therapy, working with Lifetime Networks, working with Together Agaist Poverty Society, working with Island Sexual Health Society, Brief Action Planning- CCMI, CCHL- Health Leaders community, Brain on Yoga- Ajna, Paul Mohapel's neuroscience lectures, Natalie Rousseau, Sean Corne, Be More U and The Purpose Project, Robyn Unwin, Jodi and Guy LeMasurier, Work Experiences on Neurosciences unit at VGH, Anusara Yoga by Jon Boyd, Nicole McLellan, Toko Pa Turner, Rick Hansen, Gabor Mate, Russel Brand, Esther Perel, Ellen Mahoney, my soft-hearted mother, Ida Winter, Laura Macdonald, Miki Agrawal, Pema Chodron, Brene Brown, Glennon Doyle, my incredible sister, my best friend Lissa Moffatt and her family, Jo-Anne Mama Moffatt, and my beloved George Bovell.

 Thank you for transforming me.